hereon-GEMS/pydidas/pydidas/docs/source/manuals/gui/frames/WorkflowEditFrame.rst

     :align: left

-Workflows can be imported and exported using the respective buttons in the bottom right corner of the frame.
+Workflows can be imported and exported using the respective buttons in the top left corner of the frame.
 Both buttons will open a file selection dialogue and have filters implemented to allow only supported file types and extensions.